Find a Qualified Attorney Near You

 Title 8, Section 316.5 of the U.S. Code defines “continuously resided.”
 It refers to the foreign national’s domicile or principal actual dwelling place.
 This definition emphasizes physical presence over any intent to reside in a particular location.
 Thus, what matters is where the applicant physically lives.

-Although the U.S. citizen applicant may still travel out of the U.S., the period of time out of the country may affect the application process.
+Although the U.S. citizen applicant may still travel out of the U.S., the time spent out of the country may affect the application process.

 How Is the Continuous US Residence Period Calculated?